 In Michigan, the speed limit on unmarked roads is 25 mph in residential areas and 55 mph on trunk line and county highways.
 However, on other roads, if there is no properly posted speed limit sign, the “basic speed law” applies which requires a careful, prudent, reasonable and proper speed.
 (MCL 257.627(12))

-Is it legal to go 5 miles over the speed limit?
+Can you go 5 miles over the speed limit in Michigan?

-No. It is not legal to go 5 miles over the speed limit.
-A driver who violates Michigan speed limit laws is responsible for a civil infraction.
-(MCL 257.627(16))
+In Michigan, it is not legal to go 5 miles over the speed limit.
+A driver who violates the laws is responsible for a civil infraction and faces up to a $100 fine, points on his or her driver’s license, and up to $100 in court costs.
+(MCL 257.627(16); 257.628(9))

-If a driver violates the speed limit on a “limited access freeway” where the “maximum speed limit is 55 miles per hour or more,” then he or she will have the following points put on their license and they will be required to pay the following fines (MCL 257.629c):
+If a driver is found responsible for a civil infraction for violating the maximum speed limit on a “limited access freeway” where the “maximum speed limit is 55 miles per hour or more,” then he or she will have the following points put on his or her license and the driver will be required to pay “a minimum fine” in the following amounts: (MCL 257.629c(1))

 - 1 to 5 mph over the speed limit: Zero (0) points and a $10 fine